sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

 ### Paths
-Another feature missing from unity is path handling.
-In our project, there is a ton of code that needs to deal with Assets at paths.
-These path fiddling issues turned into bugs more often than I'd like to admit.
-After I created a strongly typed `Path` class, none of those bugs came again.
+Another feature missing from Unity is path handling.
+In our project, there is a ton of code that needs to deal with Assets, consequtively, paths.
+By default, simply Unity uses strings instead of a distinct path type.
+I say simply, because it looks easier at first, but writing code is actually harder that way.

 Problem:
 - Want to concatenate two path strings?
 Use the verbose `Paths.Combine(folder, file)` method.
 - Want to check whether a file is in a specific folder?
 Too bad, there's nothing, mate.
+Better not rely on `Substring` for such an operation.

+These path/string fiddling issues turned into bugs more often than I'd like to admit.
+Until it was one bug too much for me.
+I created a strongly typed and well-tested `Path` class, none of those bugs ever came again.

 I have looked for existing path libraries, but I couldn't find any specifically for Unity.
 Maybe I'm an idiot.
+Maybe none for this niche existed.
 On the other hand, this class precisely fills the need of handling Unity Assets, with all the neat Unity features built-in.
-It's not even perfect, it doesn't handle paths with driver letters, but Unity doesn't use those, so it's not a big problem.
+It's not even perfect, it doesn't handle paths with driver letters and definitely not URLS, but Unity Assets don't use those, so it's not a big problem.
 What matters is that this new type reduced the number of path bugs I've had by 100%.

-One use case is automating the workflows you might do in the Editor by hand.
+One use case where Path operations are requred, is automating the workflows you might do in the Editor by hand.
 For example, see this wonderful function, that plays a role in assigning asset bundles to assets:
 ```cs
 /// removes all assets except those in the specified folder from a given asset bundle